 Similarity of the background image to the object.
-The higher the value is, more easily the detection alarm will be triggered.
+The higher the value, the easier the detection alarm will be triggered.

 - 7. Set the arming schedule.
 Refer to Configure Arming Schedule. - 8.
 Set the linkage actions.
-Refer to Configure Linkage Actions . - 9.
+Refer to Configure Linkage Actions. - 9.
 Click Apply.